 Jesus prayed to his Father “May they all be one”.
 (John 17:21)

-There is a much greater open-ness and co-operation between Christians from different churches and denominations, and music can often help to break dividing walls.
+There has been a much greater open-ness and co-operation between Christians from different churches and denominations in recent years.
+Now there is a need to rediscover that co-operation, and see how music can continue to help to break dividing walls.

-Ecumenical news from Northampton and the surrounding area is featured here on this page.
+Ecumenical news and an archive of ecumenical events in the Northampton area is featured here on this page.

 A new walk of witness on Good Friday in 2017 from Westone to Weston Favell Shopping Centre was led by people of all ages from local churches.

 That was the question behind this unique journey together.
 Walking through the shopping centre singing Jesus remember me when you come into your kingdom, in beautifully improvised harmony, over forty people then gathered at the Community Area outside Tesco, to watch a short drama based on hands, followed by the song How deep the Father’s love, with sign language to bring the words to life more deeply.
 A Gospel reading and some reflections led to When I survey the wondrous cross, which many people joined in, and finally Here is love, vast as the ocean – gave just a hint of God’s great love for Our Community – on Good Friday.

 Prayer & Praise for Northampton Summer 2016